cidazc/HottiesOfUPD/README.md

 ```
 git clone https://github.com/rbenv/ruby-build.git ~/.rbenv/plugins/ruby-build
 ```
-then do this
+then do this, we need to use version 2.5.1
 ```
 rbenv install -l #this is to list all ruby versions
-# For example you let’s install ruby 2.5.0
 rbenv install 2.5.1
 rbenv global 2.5.1
 ```